pascualgroup/VarModel/README.md

 This works well for parameter sweeps if a different directory is created for each model run using a custom script, and also works in a straightforward way with [runm](https://github.com/edbaskerville/runm).

-The run will create a single SQLite database as output, whose filename is specified in the parameters file (see "Output database" below).
+Each run will create a single SQLite database as output, whose filename is specified in the parameters file (see "Output database" below).

 ## Parameters file